 The Gruppo Italiano Astrometristi (G.I.A.)
 (Italian Astrometry Group) in '90s throught year 2000 coordinated all the astrometric activity done in Italy by amateur astronomers having an MPC code.

 By admission of the late Brian G. Marsden, former director of Minor Planet Center, in the '90s the Italian working group was as active as the well known Japanese group in terms of discoveries and measures sent to his office.

 The G.I.A. members had a meeting a year (now discontinued); they were connected

 The G.I.A. group during the meeting of April 22th, 1995 held in MPC 595 Farra d'Isonzo (GO): ninth from left in stand up row

-(with a blue shirt) is Gareth V. Williams, working at the Minor Planet Center, Cambridge, MA.
+(with a blue shirt) is Gareth V. Williams, associated director of the Minor Planet Center, Cambridge, MA.

 Back to Grange Obs. homepage